Wisconsin student's dad sues over officer's neck restraint - NewsBreak

 Wisconsin student's dad sues over officer's neck restraint

+Sam Hall, an attorney for Guetschow and the school district, promised to mount a vigorous defense.
+He said in a statement that state prosecutors decided not to bring charges and the U.S. attorney's office in Milwaukee determined that Guetschow didn't commit any civil rights violations.
 The Kenosha city attorney, Matthew Knight, declined to comment Tuesday other than to say that the city hadn't been served with the lawsuit yet.
-Messages left for the school district's spokesperson and the Kenosha Professional Police Association, the union that represents Kenosha officers, weren't immediately returned.

 Guetschow was working his off-duty job as a security guard at Lincoln Middle School in Kenosha on March 4 when Perez's daughter got into a fight with another student in the cafeteria.